OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 As described in the Materials and methods, a permutation test was used to assess the statistical significance of each correlation.
 Duration estimates were scrambled across participants 10,000 times to obtain a distribution of null correlations for every interval in every ROI.
 This enabled us to calculate a Z-value, which reflects the strength of the actual correlation between pattern distance and duration estimates relative to the distribution of null correlations.
 Finally, a right-tailed t-test was performed to assess whether the Z-values for a region were reliably above 0 across intervals.
 The p-values from this t-test were subjected to multiple comparisons correction using FDR.

-Out of the regions selected
+Out of the regions selected a priori, the right entorhinal cortex, right amygdala, and right insula showed a significant positive correlation between pattern change and duration estimates for high-confidence 2-minute intervals (q<0.05).
+Figure 6 shows the mean Z-values across intervals for all a priori ROIs (16 in each hemisphere).

 ![Figure 6.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig6-v3.jpg)

-**Figure 6.:** a priori ROIs.Error bars represent standard errors of the mean.
-Correlations between pattern change and duration estimates were performed across participants, separately for each interval.DOI: http://dx.doi.org/10.7554/eLife.16070.01610.7554/eLife.16070.017Figure 6—source data 1.r values for all intervals and regions in the FreeSurfer and MTL atlases.NaNs for a given interval and region indicate that there were not enough participants who rated that interval as confident and who had at least 10 voxels in the specific region to calculate a correlation (this was only an issue for the frontal pole).
-The bar plots in Figure 6 were generated by plotting the mean Z-value (and standard error of the mean) across intervals for each of the a priori ROIs.
-The t-values were obtained from a right-tailed t-test on the Z-values for each region.
-The p-values from this t-test were then subjected to multiple comparisons correction using FDR.DOI: http://dx.doi.org/10.7554/eLife.16070.017
+**Figure 6.:** Error bars represent standard errors of the mean.
+Correlations between pattern change and duration estimates were performed across participants, separately for each interval.

 Extending this analysis to the whole brain (same anatomical masks as in Figure 5—source data 1) revealed only the right entorhinal cortex (q<0.05), suggesting that the effect in this region was strong enough to survive whole-brain correction.

 Importantly, the right entorhinal cortex is the only region with significant effects in both the within-interval analysis (Cohen’s d = 0.83) and the within-participant analysis (Cohen’s d = 0.79).
 If neural pattern distance between two clips in entorhinal cortex were driven solely by changes in clip content, we would have expected the correlation with duration estimates to be larger for the within-participant analysis (where story content differed across intervals) than for the within-interval analysis (where story content is held constant).
 The fact that the effect sizes are similar shows that perceptual or semantic differences in content between the two clips are not the main factor driving the correlation between duration estimates and neural pattern change in this region.

-## Mixed-effects model accounting for naïve duration estimates
+##### Mixed-effects model accounting for naïve duration estimates

 We analyzed our data using a hierarchical linear regression model (Gelman and Hill, 2006; see Materials and methods for additional detail).
 This analysis estimates population-level effects of interest, while controlling for the possibility of individual variability between subjects and between clip pairs.
 In other words, this approach leverages the power of the within-interval analysis to control for the objective content similarity between two clips, while also taking into account variability in the effect across participants.
 In addition, we included the mean duration estimates from our naïve participants as a covariate in the model (see Behavioral results).
 Since naïve participants had estimated the temporal distance between each pair of clips without hearing the story, this covariate is a further control for the inherent guessability of the temporal distance between two clips.
 Both controls strengthen our interpretation that the remaining effect of neural pattern distance on duration estimates is driven by the contextual dissimilarity (rather than perceptual or content dissimilarity) between two clips.

 For each anatomical region derived from FreeSurfer and MTL segmentation (42 in each hemisphere), we fit a model where duration estimates were predicted by naïve duration estimates as well as the neural pattern distance in that region (see Materials and methods for the complete formula).
 We then computed 95% confidence intervals of the fixed-effects parameter estimates using the asymptotic Gaussian approximation (see Materials and methods).

 The fixed effect of naïve estimates was positive in all models and its confidence intervals did not include zero in 80% of the models.
-This reproduced our finding that naïve duration estimates are correlated with the original duration estimates (see
+This reproduced our finding that naïve duration estimates are correlated with the original duration estimates (see Behavioral results), suggesting that interval durations are partially guessable based on the similarity between clips.
+However, even under this control, the fixed effect of neural pattern distance in left caudal ACC and right entorhinal cortex exhibited confidence intervals that did not include zero (Figure 7).
+Figure 7—source data 1 contains the parameter estimates and 95% confidence intervals for all 84 anatomical regions.

 ![Figure 7.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig7-v3.jpg)

-**Figure 7.:** We also included the right amygdala and right superior temporal cortex in the figure, because their confidence intervals did not include 0 when a slightly less conservative fitting procedure was used (see Figure 7—source data 1 and Materials and methods).DOI: http://dx.doi.org/10.7554/eLife.16070.01810.7554/eLife.16070.019Figure 7—source data 1.Parameter estimates are provided for four variants of the mixed-effects ROI analysis: 1) full model (with naïve estimates) using the Chung et al., 2015 blme fitting procedure and Box-Cox transform of duration estimates (see Materials and methods), 2) model without naïve estimates, using the Chung et al., 2015 blme fitting procedure and Box-Cox transform of duration estimates, 3) full model (with naïve estimates) using the Bates et al., 2015 lme4 fitting procedure and Box-Cox transform of duration estimates, and 4) full model (with naïve estimates) using the Chung et al., 2015 blme fitting procedure, but without any transform of duration estimates.
-The first analysis variant, which is the most conservative, is the one reported in the Results and plotted in Figure 7.DOI: http://dx.doi.org/10.7554/eLife.16070.019
+**Figure 7.:** We also included the right amygdala and right superior temporal cortex in the figure, because their confidence intervals did not include 0 when a slightly less conservative fitting procedure was used (see Figure 7—source data 1 and Materials and methods).

 Importantly, including the naïve duration estimates as a covariate in the model did not significantly weaken the relationship between neural pattern distance and duration estimates in these regions (though the effects were slightly lower numerically).
 Figure 7 shows in green the 95% confidence intervals for the same ROIs when naïve duration estimates are excluded from the model.

-## Whole-brain searchlights
+#### Whole-brain searchlights

 As with the Anatomical ROI analyses, both within-participant and within-interval analyses were performed for the Whole-Brain Searchlight analyses, in order to rule out the possibility that our effects were driven either by participant or interval random effects.

-## Within-participant whole-brain searchlight
+##### Within-participant whole-brain searchlight

-We ran a cubic searchlight with 3x3x3 (27) voxels (972 mm
+We ran a cubic searchlight with 3x3x3 (27) voxels (972 mm3) through the entire brain and tested for a correlation between pattern change and duration estimates in each searchlight.
+The same phase-randomization procedure that was used for the within-participant anatomical ROI analysis was also applied here; this procedure generates Z-values that reflect how likely we are to get this strong of a correlation by chance, given the frequency spectrum of the fMRI data.
+When excluding low-confidence intervals, we found a significant cluster in the right anterior temporal lobe (p=0.034, FWE-corrected; Center of Gravity MNI coordinates (x, y, z) in mm: [45.6, −5.53, −21.7]; cluster size=572 voxels in 3 mm MNI space).
+Small parts of the cluster also extended to the right posterior insula and right putamen (see Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig8-v3.jpg)

 **Figure 8.:** Voxels in orange represent centers of searchlights that exhibited significant correlations between pattern change and duration estimates within participants across intervals (p<0.05, FWE).
-The significant cluster had peak MNI coordinates (in mm): x = 45.6, y = -5.53, z = -21.7.DOI: http://dx.doi.org/10.7554/eLife.16070.020
+The significant cluster had peak MNI coordinates (in mm): x = 45.6, y = -5.53, z = -21.7.

-## Within-interval Whole-brain searchlight
+##### Within-interval Whole-brain searchlight

 We also ran a searchlight version of the within-interval analysis.
 In order to match searchlights across participants, functional data were transformed to 3 mm MNI space.
 Since this transformation approximately doubles the number of brain voxels, we ran cubic searchlights of radius 2 with 5x5x5 (125) voxels through the entire brain.